Logan Paul Takes Break From YouTube Following Suicide Forest Video Controversy

 Logan Paul is taking a break from YouTube following huge backlash against a recent video, according to a tweet sent out by the YouTuber today.

-Fellow creators and fans alike condemned Logan after he shared a vlog containing footage of the body of a man who had died by suicide in Japan's Aokigahara - a forrest also known as "suicide forrest" because of unusually high number of suicide victims found there.
+Fellow creators and fans alike condemned Logan after he shared a vlog containing footage of the body of a man who had died by suicide in Japan's Aokigahara - known as a "suicide forest" because of unusually high number of suicide victims found there.

 After considerable backlash, the video was taken down on January 2nd - but not before it had reached number 2 on YouTube's trending page.
 That same day, Logan released a written statement and a video apology in response to the controversy.